KhushalAbrol/Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 - Go back to the web pack config and add the setup for service workers.
 - Test that the site is now available even when you stop your local server

-## Deploying

-A great step to take with your finished project would be to deploy it!
-Unfortunately its a bit out of scope for me to explain too much about how to do that here, but checkout [Netlify](https://www.netlify.com/) or [Heroku](https://www.heroku.com/) for some really intuitive free hosting options.